code-and-effect/effective_datatables/README.md

 When the jQuery DataTable is first initialized on the front-end, it makes an AJAX request back to the server asking for data.

-The effective_datatables gem intercepts this result and returns the appropriate results.
+The effective_datatables gem intercepts this request and returns the appropriate results.

 Whenever a search, sort, filter or pagination is initiated on the front end, that request is interpretted by the server and the appropriate results returned.

-Due to the unique search/filter ability of this gem, a mix of raw database tables and computed results may be worked with at the same time.
+Due to the unique search/filter ability of this gem, a mix of raw database tables and processed results may be worked with at the same time.

 # Effective::Datatable Model & DSL

-Once your controller and view are set up to render a Datatable, this model is the single file you need to configure all behaviour.
+Once your controller and view are set up to render a Datatable, the model is the central point to configure all behaviour.

-This single model contains just 1 required method and responds to only 4 DSL commands.
+This single model file contains just 1 required method and responds to only 3 DSL commands.

 Each Effective::Datatable model must be defined in the /app/models/effective/datatables/ directory.

-For example: /app/models/effective/datatables/posts.rb
+For example: `/app/models/effective/datatables/posts.rb`

 ```ruby
 module Effective